dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/manage-access/set-up-sso-okta.md

 ### Configure SAML Settings

 The SAML Settings page configures how Okta and dbt Cloud communicate.
-If your dbt Cloud instance is _not_ running at `cloud.getdbt.com`, you will want to replace the domain names shown below with the domain name where your instance is running.
+You will want to use an [appropriate Access URL](/docs/deploy/regions-ip-addresses) for your region and plan.
 If you aren't sure which values you should use, please contact support (support@getdbt.com).

 To complete this section, you will need a _login slug_.
 This slug controls the URL where users on your account can log into your application via Okta.
 Login